Psalm 52 – Praying About the Man Who Loved Evil

 b.
 Here is the man who did not make God his strength: Previously David told us about Doeg’s sins of destructive and deceitful words and of loving evil and lying.
 Here he exposed an associated sin – a failure to trust God and the trust of great riches instead.

 i.
-We often are drawn to evil and lying because we fail to trust God can and will work through goodness and truth.
+We often are drawn to evil and lying because we fail to trust that God can and will work through goodness and truth.
 We lie to ourselves, saying that we must cut these corners, work this evil, or promote this lie because it’s the only way to get things done.

 ii.
 In writing trusted in the abundance of his riches, David may point to something only implied in the 1 Samuel 21-22 account: that Doeg did this for the sake of riches, either immediate or eventual.
-For the sake of money he murdered 85 people.
-1 Samuel 22 indicates that Doeg did this to gain the favor of Saul and the favor of a king could be a path to significant riches.
+For the sake of money he murdered more than 85 people.
+1 Samuel 22 indicates that Doeg did this to gain the favor of Saul, and the favor of a king could be a path to significant riches.

 iii.
 Trusted in the abundance of his riches: “Oh! ‘tis hard to abound in riches and not to trust in them.
 Hence that caution (Psalm 62:10): If riches increase, set not your heart upon them.”
 (Caryl, cited in Spurgeon)